 * Intel a boost to S&P 500

-* Sterling still fragile (Updates with early U.S. markets activity, changes dateline, previous LONDON)
+* Sterling still fragile (Updates with oil price settlements)

 By Caroline Valetkevitch

-NEW YORK, Oct 25 (Reuters) - Global stock indexes were flat to higher on Friday as upbeat earnings offset weaker-than-expected results, while the British pound extended losses from the previous day amid fresh uncertainty around Britain's exit from the European Union.
+NEW YORK, Oct 25 (Reuters) - Global stock indexes were higher on Friday after upbeat news on the trade front and strong results from companies including Intel, while the British pound extended losses from the previous day amid fresh uncertainty around Britain's exit from the European Union.